jeongoon/elmnt-scrollpicker/README.md

 # Testing Environment

-- Firefox (currently 94.0.1) on Arch linux
+- Firefox (currently 96.0.2) on Arch linux
 - Vivaldi
 - [`Gnome Web Epiphany`](https://apps.gnome.org/en-GB/app/org.gnome.Epiphany/)
+- FF or Chrome on Galaxy Note 10

 I'm a chef and not a professional programmer but have been still using Linux since 2001.
 My 8 years old laptop can only run Linux smoothly.